xushidanggroup/xushidanggroup.github.io/content/publication/72-US Patent 9,590,190, 2017 -Terminally activated delayed fluorescence material, a method of synthesizing the same and an OLED device using the same/index.md

 publication_types: ['patent']

 # Publication name and optional abbreviated publication name.
-publication: In *US Patent*
-publication_short: In *US Patent*
+publication: 'US Patent Application'
+publication_short: 'US Patent Appl.'

 abstract:  Terminally Activated Delayed Fluorescence Material, A Method Of Synthesizing The Same and An OLED Device Using The Same - Google Patents

 # Summary.
 An optional shortened abstract.
-summary:  Terminally Activated Delayed Fluorescence Material, A Method Of Synthesizing The Same and An OLED Device Using The Same - Google Patents
+summary:  'Synthesis method for TADF materials and their use in OLED devices.'
-tags: []
+tags:
+  - TADF
+  - OLED
+  - materials science
+  - patent

 # Display this page in the Featured widget?
 featured: true